snarktank/video-object-detection/README.md

 pip install torch torchvision opencv-python pillow transformers
 ```

-3. Ensure that your system is configured correctly for Habana Gaudi2 processors.
-Follow the official [Habana documentation](https://docs.habana.ai/) for setup instructions.

 ## Usage

-1. Modify the `video-object-detection-gaudi2.py` script to point to the input video file by changing the `cv2.VideoCapture` path:
+1. Modify the `process.py` script to point to the input video file by changing the `cv2.VideoCapture` path:

 ```python
 cap = cv2.VideoCapture('/path/to/your/video/file.mov')